 Un Jour Enfant (Through The Eyes Of A Child)

-D. L. Miller deserves credit for his effort to deliver a "Mancini-styled" big band "secret agent/spy set to compete with similar music produced by RCA and Mercury.
-However, compared to work produced by the major labels, this project features, at times, clumsy or at least quirky arranging which the studio band tries to play well even though it sounds like all of the musicians have not had the time to practice the numbers.
-The engineers also struggle to produce decent sound.
-None-the-less, and perhaps due to the budget production value, Miller created a decent space age collectible.
+D. L. Miller deserves credit for his effort to deliver a "Mancini-styled" big band "secret agent/spy set to compete with similar music products produced by RCA and Mercury.
+However, compared to work produced by the major labels, this project features at times clumsy or at least quirky arrangements which the studio band struggles with as if they have not had the time to practice throughly.
+The engineer also struggles to produce decent sound.
+None-the-less, and perhaps due to the budget production values, Miller still managed to create a groovy Space Age collectible.